openstack/security-doc/security-guide/source/compute/checklist.rst

     $ stat -L -c "%a" /etc/nova/policy.json
     $ stat -L -c "%a" /etc/nova/rootwrap.conf

+A broader restriction is also possible: if the containing directory is set to 750, the guarantee is made that newly created files inside this directory would have the desired permissions.

-**Pass:** If permissions are set to 640 or stricter.
-The permissions of 640 translates into owner r/w, group r, and no rights to others.
+**Pass:** If permissions are set to 640 or stricter, or the containing directory is set to 750.
+The permissions of 640/750 translates into owner r/w, group r, and no rights to others.
 For example, "u=rw,g=r,o=".

 .. note::